Help Center

 Automated alert responses

 Users can instruct the File Audit module to execute a response action when an alert is triggered.
-For this, a desired script file must be linked in the Script file path field while configuring alerts.
-These can be PowerShell, VBScript, executables, and batch files, but must be present within the <installation_directory>/bin/alertScripts folder.
+For this, you must link the desired script file in the Script Files field while configuring alerts.
+The script files can be PowerShell files, VBScript files, executables, and batch files.
+These automated, versatile responses help you perform remedial actions the instant a security incident is detected, reducing the damage caused.

-Username The sAMAccountName of the user who performed the action.
-Sebastian
+User Name The sAMAccountName of the user who performed the action Sebastian

-User SID The SID of the account that generated the event.
-S-1-5-21-1798521379-1002
+User SID The security identifier (SID) of the account that generated the event S-1-5-21-1798521379-1002

-Client IP The IP address of the client machine where the file action was generated.
-It may be either IPv4 or IPv6. fe80::70c2:7c81:c35f:29c7%12, 192.168.0.33
+Client IP The IP address of the client machine where the file action was generated: It may be either IPv4 or IPv6 fe80::70c2:7c81:c35f:29c7%12, 192.168.0.33

 The DataSecurity Plus installation package contains some built-in scripts for commonly used response actions.
 Some of these are in the table below: